Flora and fauna of the Outer Hebrides: Land mammals

 The St Kildans kept up to 2,000 sheep, which were removed at the time of the evacuation, but a herd of 107 indigenous Soay sheep were transferred onto Hirta from Soay and now live in a feral state.
 Soay sheep are a very primitive breed that do not require shearing.
 Numbers vary from 600 to 1,700 on Hirta, and 200 remain on Soay.
 A few have been exported to form breeding populations in other nations, where they are valued for their hardiness and small size.
 On Hirta and Soay, they prefer the plantago pastures, which grow well in locations exposed to sea spray and include red fescue, sea plantain and sea pink.
 There is also a breed of feral sheep residing on Boreray, which is one of the most endangered British sheep in existence.

 There are claims that the Stornoway castle grounds are home to bats.
 In addition, there are farmed animals such as sheep, cattle and a few pigs.

 Reptiles and amphibians

 In common with Ireland, no snakes inhabit Lewis, only the slowworm which is merely mistaken for a snake.
 Actually a legless lizard, it is the sole member of its order present.
 The common frog may be found in the centre of the island though it, along with any newts or toads present are introduced species.

 Insects

 The island's most famous insect resident is the Highland midge which is ever-present near water at certain times of the year.

-During the summer months, several species of butterflies and dragonflies can be found, especially outwith Stornoway.
+During the summer months, several species of butterflies and dragonflies can be found, especially outside Stornoway.

-The richness of insect-life in Lewis is evident from the fact that carnivorous plants, such as the sundew, thrive in parts of the island.
+The richness of insect life in Lewis is evident from the fact that carnivorous plants, such as the sundew, thrive in parts of the island.